django-bridge/django-bridge/README.md

 # Django Render

-Django Render is a framework for building lightweight React SPAs for Django, using Django views and forms for backend logic and React for presentation.
+Django Render is a library for building Django applications with modern frontend frameworks.

-Visit [djrenderproject.org](https://djrenderproject.org) for more information
+Visit [django-render.org](https://django-render.org) for more information